These tools expand your Python debugging capabilities beyond what the standard print() function can achieve.

 - Free with limited capacity

 Sentry is entirely free to use the basic features with limited user capacity.
-For premium options, you can upgrade to the Team package for $26/month that improves the error detection systems, or the Business package for $80/month that expands on the error insights even further.
+For premium options, you can upgrade to the Team package for $26/month which improves the error detection systems, or the Business package for $80/month which expands on the error insights even further.

 Both the Team and Business versions have a free trial available.
 There are also Enterprise-scale options if you contact Sentry directly if you need large-scale considerations that provide complete platform error monitoring and cross-project insights.